Snille/HC2-Luafun/Minimote/README.md

 # Minimote

-Almoste the same as the WallC-S device. :)
+Almost the same as the WallC-S device. :)